podgekhon/Kahoot-Clone-Backend/README.md

 This iteration is designed as a warm-up to help you setup your project, learn Git and project management practises (see Marking Criteria), and understand how your team works together.

 In this iteration, you are expected to:
 1. Write stub code for the basic functionality of Toohak.
-The basic functionality is defined as the `adminAuth*`, `adminQuiz*` capabilities/functions, as per the interface section below (2.2).
+The basic functionality is defined in the interface section below.
     * A stub is a function declaration and sample return value (see example below). **Do NOT write the implementation** for the stubbed functions.
 That is for the next iteration.
 In this iteration you are just focusing on setting up your function declarations and getting familiar with Git.
     * Each team member must stub **AT LEAST 1** function each.
-    * Function stub locations should be inside files named a corresponding prefix e.g. `adminQuiz*` inside `quiz.js`.
+    * Function stub locations should be inside files specified in the interface section below.
     * Return values should match the interface table below (see example below).
 ```javascript
 // Sample stub for the authLoginV1 function